Trump judicial nominee invoked Nazi Germany in describing treatment of Christians in US

 Mateer responded that the Obama administration made a calculated decision to change references from 'freedom of religion' to 'freedom of worship.'

 "We're starting to see that, because in making these arguments, 'Oh you can believe whatever you want to believe.
 You can believe, as a believer, that abortion is wrong.
 Just don't do anything that puts that into practice.
-Don't do anything that takes your beliefs outside the four walls of your church,' " Mateer said.
+Don't do anything that takes your beliefs outside the four walls of your church,'" Mateer said.
 "I think, yes, making a parallel to, we've seen this in history before, when totalitarian governments want to suppress, they go after people of faith, they go after religious beliefs, because if you take away religious beliefs, you really are going to take, all the other freedoms are hinged off of religious beliefs and your freedom of religion.
 When you start taking that away, what's in jeopardy, our political freedoms and every economic freedoms, every other freedom.
 We see that in totalitarian governments.
 What they want to do is take away the ability to practice your religion."

 Young responded that the left was trying to suppress history that would illustrate modern-day comparisons to Nazi Germany.